-- A) Purpose.
-It is the desire of the City and Union to adjust grievances and both are expected to first make every effort to informally resolve problems as they arise. - B) Definition.
-A grievance for the purpose of this Agreement is defined as a dispute regarding the meaning or interpretation of a particular clause of the Agreement or regarding an alleged violation of this Agreement. - C) Procedure.
-All grievances will be submitted to the union grievance committee.
+- A) Purpose: It is the desire of the City and Union to adjust grievances and both are expected to first make every effort to informally resolve problems as they arise. - B) Definition: A grievance, for the purpose of this Agreement, is defined as a dispute regarding the meaning or interpretation of a particular provision of this Agreement or regarding an alleged violation of this Agreement. - C) Procedure: All grievances will be submitted to the Union's grievance committee.
 If the committee finds the grievance to be valid, they will proceed according to the following grievance procedure: - All grievances shall be reduced to writing within fourteen (14) calendar days after the occurrence or knowledge of the action which caused the grievance and filed with the Chief.
 The written grievance shall contain a statement of the relevant facts, dates, suggested remedial action and the article of this Agreement to which the grievance relates.
-The Chief shall respond to the grievance within ten (10) calendar days after having received it. - 2) If the Union is still dissatisfied with the response of the Chief, they shall submit the grievance to the City Manager within ten (10) calendar days following its return.
+The Chief shall respond to the grievance within ten (10) calendar days after having received it. - 2) If the Union is still dissatisfied with the response of the Chief, they shall submit the grievance to the City Manager within ten (10) calendar days following its receipt.
 The City Manager shall have ten (10) calendar days to hold a hearing on the grievance and to render a decision. - If the Union is still dissatisfied with the outcome, the Union shall then notify the City Manager to request grievance arbitration as the final step to resolution.
-Written correspondence to Public Employees Relations Board and signed by either the City Manager and/or the union representative shall briefly state the matter in dispute and request that a list of seven (7) Oregon or Washington arbitrators be sent.
-Within ten (10) calendar days from receipt of said list a selection shall have been made (a flip of the coin shall determine which party gets the first strike) until one is left.
-The expenses incurred through such arbitration shall be paid by the party whose position on the primary issue is not sustained in arbitration.

-D) If the City fails to respond as agreed above at any step, the grievance shall automatically proceed to the next step.
-If the Union fails to proceed in accordance with this section, the matter shall be considered as having been resolved.
+Written correspondence to the Oregon Employment Relations Board signed by either the City Manager and/or the Union representative shall briefly state the matter in dispute and request that a list of seven (7) Oregon or Washington arbitrators be sent.
+Within ten (10) calendar days from receipt of said list the parties shall either select a mutually acceptable arbitrator, or take turns striking arbitrators until one remains.
+(A flip of the coin shall determine which party gets the first strike) The arbitrator shall make an order that the arbitrator's fee and expenses and the other reasonable expenses incurred through such arbitration be paid by the non-prevailing party. - D) If the City fails to respond non-prevailing within the deadlines agreed to above at any step, the grievance shall automatically proceed to the next step.
+If the Union fails to initiate a grievance or to advance a timely filed grievance to the next step as agreed to above, the matter shall be considered resolved or the grievance withdrawn.

-ARTICLE 19 - EMPLOYEE DISCIPLINE
+ARTICLE 19 - EMPLOYEE CORRECTIVE ACTION AND DISCIPLINE

-A) Corrective Actions.
+A) Corrective Actions:

-- 1) Corrective actions are taken to correct and improve an employee's job performance and do not affect his current pay, current status, or seniority. - 2) Corrective actions may include written warnings, reprimands and censures. - 3) Corrective actions shall be clearly designated as such in writing.
+- 1) Corrective actions are taken to correct and improve an employee's job performance and do not affect his current pay, current status, or seniority.
+Except for the procedural rights stated in subsection D.1. and D.2. corrective actions are not grievable. - 2) Corrective actions may include coachings, written warnings and reprimands. - 3) Written corrective actions shall be clearly designated as such.

-B) Disciplinary Actions.
+B) Disciplinary Actions:

-- Disciplinary actions are taken to correct an employee's offensive act or poor job performance and affect his current pay, status, and/or term of employment. - Disciplinary action may include suspension, demotion, denial of merit increase, pay adjustment to a lower amount in the assigned pay range, or dismissal as provided in this Article. - 3) Disciplinary actions and notices of discipline shall be clearly designated as such in writing. - C) Responsibility.
-The responsibility for administering corrective action is vested in the Chief, Battalion Chief or Lieutenant.
+- Disciplinary actions are taken to correct an employee's offensive act or poor job performance and affect his current pay, status, and/or term of employment.
+Disciplinary actions against non-probationary employees are grievable. - 2) Disciplinary action may include suspension, demotion, denial of merit increase, pay adjustment to a lower amount in the assigned pay range, or dismissal as provided in this Article. - 3) Disciplinary actions and notices of discipline shall be clearly designated as such in writing. - C) Responsibility: The responsibility for administering corrective action is vested in the Chief, Battalion Chief or Lieutenant.
 The responsibility for administering disciplinary action is vested in the Chief or Battalion Chief.